Proven-Paradox/shaper-system/Handbook.md

 Targets: Self
 Cost: 1 MP
 Effect: Choose another Ability and state some conditions.
 When the conditions are fulfilled, you use this Ability on the target you specify.
 For example you could Prepare your Elemental Lance Ability to use on an opponent when they try to get closer to you.
 You still pay the Prepared Ability's cost when you use it.
 You may choose not to take your Prepared action if an undesired target fulfills the condition.
-You remain Prepared until you use the Prepared Ability or until the start of your next turn.
+You remain Prepared until you use the Prepared Ability or until the start of your next Turn.
 Prepare's Action cost is the same as the Ability you are Preparing to use.
 Description: Getting ready to take action later in combat.
 This can be important if you want to time interactions specifically or want to let an opponent act first.